babarrett/hammerspoon/layoutIdeas.md

 finger is all it takes.

 #### Pros
-* Fake layering: The situation described above: having one key to three things, to reduce movement, and to have similar symbols on the same key.
+* Fake layering: The situation described above: having one key do three things, to reduce movement, and to have similar symbols on the same key.

 * Avoiding modifiers: Somewhat similar to the previous example, but different in